RileyLeff/pyst/README.md

 # pyst 🐍⚡

-A modern, ergonomic command runner for the Python ecosystem.
-Transform your scattered Python scripts into a coherent, discoverable, and shareable toolset.
+An ergonomic command runner for humans and LLMs.
+It's like [Just](https://github.com/casey/just), but for python, with [uv](https://github.com/astral-sh/uv) handling the dependency management for you behind the scenes.

 ```bash
 # Discover and run scripts effortlessly